fcheng01/parking-app/README.md

 ```

 It will take for a while to start the service initially, after the command is finished,
-you should be access the app by accessing the url http://localhost:8080 from web browser.
+you should be able to access the app by navigating url http://localhost:8080 in your web browser.

 Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by
 specifying a newer version in [package.json](package.json).
 You can also run `npm update` and `npm install` to manage dependencies.